-Social media has changed in the last few years, millions of people are engaging on social media sites like Facebook, Instagram, Twitter, LinkedIn, or TikTok.
+Social media has changed in the last few years, millions of people are engaging on social media platforms like Facebook, Instagram, Twitter, LinkedIn, or TikTok.

-Social media gives you the possibility to personalize your brand and helps you spread your message with no boundaries, and social media tools help you learn how to package that message for your audience.
+Social media gives you the possibility to personalize your brand and helps you spread your message with no boundaries.
+Social media tools help you learn how to package that message for your audience.

 There are many competitors' analysis tools on the market, and each of them can offer relevant insights to particular niches.

 In this article I will share with you some competitor analysis tools to spy on your competition for areas like social media, website, brand awareness, ads, and SEO tactics.

 Let's take a look!